Literal copying of GPL code into ZFS on Linux

+Note, 6/2014: I do not recommend choosing pluto hardware for any new projects.
 Chris is "successfully" running his lathe with a firmware.
 I used the scare quotes because there have been a few problems, not all of which have been resolved.
 But he reports that he was able to get better tuning, quieter moves, and of course higher resolution without the /16 quadrature divider.

 More on the pluto-p (including FPGA pin numbers for the "JTAG" connector

 There are a lot of questions about the pluto-p that are left unanswered by the website and the "getting started" document to which you're given a link to after you order.
 I've tried to answer them for myself, and now I'm sharing those answers with my readers.
 The most important thing I report here is the ACEX pin numbers for the JTAG connector.

 Software Uploader for Pluto-P board

 … does have no-cost software for Linux.
 If I ever make my own FPGA design, that would…